FlowFuse/website/src/changelog/2024/02/device-onboarding-improvements.md

 ---

-Hot on the heals of our recent onboarding improvements and streamlining, we have now introduced a new simpler and faster way of getting your devices configured and connected to the FlowFuse platform.
+Hot on the heals of our recent onboarding improvements and streamlining, we have now introduced a new, simpler and faster way of getting your devices configured and connected to the FlowFuse platform.

 Now, when you create a device on the platform, you will be offered a simple